 What affects body image?

-From a therapeutic perspective, ‘internalisation of the ideal’ can be understood as part of a process of internalising a shamed body image.
-Shame is an emotion that we are all born with the capacity to feel, and which, in its healthy form, can be adaptive, as it prompts us to attend to ruptures in our relationships with others by making amends and repairing interpersonal connections.
-In contrast, unhealthy shame is the feeling of being apart or isolated from others due to a sense of being inadequate, defective or not good enough (22).
+From a therapeutic perspective, the ‘internalisation of the ideal’ can be understood as part of a process of internalising a shamed body image.
+Shame is an emotion that we are all born with the capacity to feel, which, in its healthy form, can be adaptive, as it prompts us to attend to ruptures in our relationships with others by making amends and repairing interpersonal relationships connections.
+In contrast, unhealthy shame is the feeling of being apart or isolated from others due to feeling inadequate, defective or not good enough (22).
 Body shame can become internalised and unhealthy when we experience consistent shaming messages about our bodies either directly (through criticism, teasing or bullying) or more indirectly (by being excluded or avoided, or consistently exposed to non-thoughtful language or unrealistic images of ‘ideal bodies’).
 Once internalised, this sense of shame operates regardless of how our bodies actually look or function.

-Body image is a complex, and often very personal, experience.
+Body image is a complex and often very personal experience.